 WRHS maintains a revolving line of credit with a commercial bank.
 The line of credit has a maximum allowed borrowing of \$2,500,000.
-Interest is charged, based on the outstanding balance, at the Daily LIBOR Rate plus 150 basis points.
-The interest rate was approximately 1.66% at June 30, 2021.
-Effective July 15, 2021, the interest calculation is based on the greater of the Daily LIBOR Rate or zero, plus 150 basis points.
-The line of credit has an expiration date of July 15, 2022, and is secured by endowment assets without donor restrictions and a first mortgage on property owned by WRHS.
+Interest is charged, based on the outstanding balance, at the greater of the Daily LIBOR Rate or zero, plus 150 basis points.
+The interest rate was approximately 3.29% at June 30, 2022.

+Effective July 2022, the interest calculation is based on the Daily Bloomberg Short-Term Bank Yield Index ("BSBY") Rate, plus 150 basis points.
+The line of credit has an expiration date of July 15, 2023, and is secured by endowment assets without donor restrictions and a first mortgage on property owned by WRHS.